 A local wrote in to let us know that Brazil does not require a prescription for Nuva Rings.

-3/2017 – Our recent trip to Asia, we visited Japan, South Korea, Malaysia, the Philippines, Taiwan, and Thailand.
+March 2017 – On our recent trip to Asia, we visited Japan, South Korea, Malaysia, the Philippines, Taiwan, and Thailand.
 Southeast Asia always seemed more liberal and more accessible for finding the medication.
 Sadly, this is NO LONGER the case!
 I asked almost every pharmacy that we came across if they carried the NuvaRing (showing a photo of a NuvaRing to aid against any language barrier).

 Contact email: [email protected]

-Thailand (Phuket) – The pharmacy in Patong Mall sold them each for 590 baht, or ~$20 USD over the counter.
+Thailand (Phuket) – The pharmacy in Patong Mall sold them each for THB 590, or USD 20 over the counter.
 They were stored properly in the refrigerator and the staff was extremely professional.

 Remember that if you store them properly, they can last until the expiration date.
 I keep them in the fridge during lodging, and while traveling they are inside a thermal folder with three ice packs that an Argentina pharmacy gave me with my purchase.
 On long flights, I ask the flight attendants for bags of ice to be on the safe side.

 Update: I upgraded to this medical insulated bag to store my medicine while I travel.
-I’m constantly being harassed by Airport screeners/security so I’m hoping that a more official looking bag will help limit the inconvenience.
+When I would show up to airport security with this bag and freezer pack I would constantly be harassed, it became a big ordeal.
+The insulated travel bag looks more official and will help limit the inconvenience.

 If you have found this information helpful, I’d love to hear from you!